If you've got the talent and commitment to become an aerospace leader but need financial help, read on!!

 Please note that all references for individual applications must be posted separately to the RAeS Careers and Education Manager directly by the referee in a sealed, signed envelope, in time for the deadline.

-Please refer to the Applicant Guidelines for full details and eligibility criteria.
+Please refer to the Applicant Guidelines for further details and eligibility criteria.

 There are now three separate application forms for Centennial applicants: Centennial Scholarships - Indvidual; Centennial Scholarships - Team and Centennial Scholarships